-Council means the Queenstown Lakes District Council.
+Council means the Queenstown Lakes District Council or anyone delegated or authorised to act on its behalf.

 Dangerous goods has the same meaning as in Maritime Rule 24A.

 Director means the person who is for the time being the Director of Maritime New Zealand under section 439 of the Maritime Transport Act 1994.